-1. If you enable ingress rate limit feature for the storm control-enabled port, storm control feature will be disabled for this port.
+If you enable ingress rate limit feature for the storm control-enabled port, storm control feature will be disabled for this port.

-- 2. When selecting "Manual" to set Ingress/Egress rate, the system will automatically select integral multiple of 64Kbps that closest to the rate you entered as the real Ingress/Egress rate.
-For example, if you enter 1000Kbps for egress rate, the system will automatically select 1024Kbps as the real Egress rate. - 3.
-When egress rate limit feature is enabled for one or more ports, you are suggested to disable the flow control on each port to ensure the switch works normally.
+2. When egress rate limit feature is enabled for one or more ports, you are suggested to disable the flow control on each port to ensure the switch works normally.